rduenasf/birding/docs/birds/rindov.md

 scientific_name: "Streptopelia capicola"
 order: "Columbiformes"
 family: "Columbidae (Pigeons and Doves)"
 description: "Streptopelia capicola is a species of bird in the Columbidae (Pigeons and Doves) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Pigeons and Doves"
 species_code: "rindov"

 sidebar_position: 390
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Columbiformes
   - Columbidae (Pigeons and Doves)
   - Pigeons and Doves
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---